cbrennanpoole/preamble-project/README.md

 1. __SXSW waived the registration fees (🙏🏽)!__ (_See faith line 269).

     - Not just once but twice!
-We were late with entering and had some technical and personal difficulties due to having my daughter in my lap and facing the deadline (with an opportunity of a lifetime sitting on the screens in front of me). __A most gracious gesture by them that we never expected or asked for.
-So South by Southwest, from us to y'all, Thank You for that underserved favor!__
+We were late with entering and had some technical and personal difficulties due to having my daughter in my lap and facing the deadline (with an opportunity of a lifetime sitting on the screens in front of me).

+    > __A most gracious gesture by them that we never expected or asked for.
+So South by Southwest, from us to y'all, Thank You for that undeserved kindness!__

 2. (24 Nov, 2019) [4,682 CB Rank Last check ](https://www.crunchbase.com/person/c-brennan-poole "Profile created on 9 Nov 2019 and we're up over 360,000 spots with a __ethical whole-self growth hack approach__.")

 3. The tech publication Red Herring has also extended an invite to register for the Top 100 Startups.
 Still need to do our due diligence before deciding on that.

 4. CBD Group has reached out about aligning or acquiring.
 Doubt they'd acquire as my number is set. $7,172,017.
-Birthday of my only daughter and epitome of everything undeserved kindness stands for: Miss ShiloHisGrace; Shiloh Grace Poole.
+Birthday of my only daughter and epitome of everything undeserved kindness stands for: Miss Shiloh Grace Poole.

 5. Able to capture **$10,000 thanks to  Digital Ocean and The Y Combinator Startup School program we particpated in earlier this year.**